anatman-org/prime/bio.md

   Never to my face, the cowards.
   Sometimes it is okay to hate what wants to be evil, to cause suffering to others.

+So when i woke up, pulling myself off the street, a light, shaped by the outline of clear, blue sky, clouds, the eyes of the one everyone knows as Feather
+Her dark, dark Eyes pierced me and Our lives were woven together.
+And when She sang "bean" She was talking about me.

+i'm just the scrap of paper she left behind.